gradle/gradle/design-docs/gradle-2.0.md

 * Move `Logging.ANT_IVY_2_SLF4J_LEVEL_MAPPER` from public API.
 * Move `AntGroovydoc` and `AntScalaDoc` from public API.
 * Move `BuildExceptionReporter`, `BuildResultLogger`, `TaskExecutionLogger` and `BuildLogger` from public API.

-## Tooling API tidy-ups

-* Remove support from the consumer for providers earlier than 1.0-milestone-8:
-    * Consumer fails with a decent error message instead of falling back to the methods on `ConnectionVersion4`.
-    * Add integration test coverage.
-* Remove support from the provider for consumers earlier than 1.2.
-    * Change the implementation of methods on `ConnectionVersion4` and `InternalConnection` to fail with a decent error message.
-    * Model implementations no longer need to implement `ProjectVersion3` or the protocol interfaces.
-    * Add integration test coverage.
-* Move `UnsupportedBuildArgumentException` and `UnsupportedOperationConfigurationException` up to `org.gradle.tooling`, to remove package cycle from the API.

 ## Remove support for convention objects